-Rice and Corn Stocks Inventory, February 2018
+Rice and Corn Stock Inventory, May 2018

-- Compared with the previous month, corn stocks inventory level in all sectors decreased.
-Stocks dropped by 1.16 percent in the households, 61.67 percent in commercial warehouses and 9.07 percent in NFA depositories (Table 2).
+43.09 percent decrease was observed in the households, 80.67 percent in commercial warehouses, and 100.00 percent in NFA depositories (Table 2).

 Monthly rice and corn stocks inventory are generated from three sectors, namely: household, commercial, and National Food Authority (NFA).
 The household stocks are taken from the Palay and Corn Stocks Survey (PCSS) of the PSA, which covers farming and non-farming households nationwide.
 The commercial stocks are sourced from registered grains businessmen through the Commercial Stocks Survey (CSS), conducted by the NFA, the results of which are submitted to PSA.
 NFA stocks are monitored from their warehouses/depositories.